MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 ## How to Keep Up?

 A great way to stay on top of the latest developments in LLMs is to follow the research.
-The [Chatbot Arena](https://lmarena.ai) gives a great overview over current LLMs and thei capabilities in comparison to one another.
+The [Chatbot Arena](https://lmarena.ai) gives a great overview over current LLMs and their capabilities in comparison to one another.
 Take it with a grain of salt, though, as it appears that the ranking has been 'gamed' by some providers.
 Use it as a starting point, not as the final word.

 Another source of up-to-date information are newsletters.
 Yes, newsletters.
 There are some very high-quality ones like [AI News](https://buttondown.com/ainews) or [DeepLearning.Ai's The Batch](https://www.deeplearning.ai/the-batch/).
 They provide a great, concise overview over the latest developments in the field.

-Finally, X/Twitter is unmatched, as a lot of the top AI talent is gathered on there.
+Finally, [X (formerly Twitter)](https://x.com) is unmatched, as a lot of the top AI talent is gathered on there.
 Follow the likes of [Andrej Karpathy](https://x.com/karpathy) or [Ilya Sutskever](https://x.com/ilyasut) for a great insight into the field.

 Finally, in order to access most of the models discussed here, you can use [Hugging Face's Model Hub](https://huggingface.co/models) or the respective website of the LLM provider.
 For offline use, [LM Studio](https://lmstudio.ai/) or [Ollama](https://ollama.com/) are recommended.
 <br><br><br><br><br><br>